-If you have a keen interest in joining the Uniformed Public Services, this programme develops your knowledge and skills over three years, enabling you to resit GCSEs in both Maths and English.
+If you have a keen interest in joining the Uniformed Public Services, this programme develops your knowledge and skills, potentially over three years, enabling you to resit GCSEs in Maths or English.

 You will build a portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.